Demographics of Estonia: Religion

-According to the most recent Eurobarometer Poll 2010, 18% of Estonian residents responded that "they believe there is a God", whereas 50% answered that "they believe there is some sort of spirit or life force" and 29% that "they do not believe there is any sort of spirit, god, or life force".
+According to the Eurobarometer Poll in 2010, 18% of Estonian residents responded that "they believe there is a God", whereas 50% answered that "they believe there is some sort of spirit or life force" and 29% that "they do not believe there is any sort of spirit, god, or life force".
 This, according to the survey, would have made Estonians the most non-religious people in the then 27-member European Union.
 A survey conducted in 2006–2008 by Gallup showed that 14% of Estonians answered positively to the question: "Is religion an important part of your daily life?", which was the lowest among 143 countries polled.

-In 2000, according to the census, 29.2% of the population considered themselves to be related to any religion, thereof: